jannesvpoppelen/PINNs/README.md

 This repository contains relevant code for my master's thesis done at the Division of Systems and Control at Uppsala University.

-As of now (13-09-2023), the repository contains the following files, which are PINN solvers for the Allen-Cahn equation using DeepXDE, or supplementary files:
+As of now (14-11-2023), the repository contains the following files

 - `pdefuncs.py` - Functions appearing in the system of PDEs of the phase-field model.
 - `pinnfuncs.py` - Residual and loss functions for the PINN.